Forge4Flow/Forge4Flow-Core/CONTRIBUTING.md

 - Unless it's a minor change, never submit a PR without an associated issue.
 - Once you've implemented and tested your code changes, submit a pull request.
 - Pull requests will trigger ci jobs that run linters, static analysis and tests.
-It is the submitter's responsibility to ensure that all ci checks are passing.
+It is the submitters responsibility to ensure that all ci checks are passing.
-- A member of the Warrant team will review your PR.
+- A member of the Forge4Flow team will review your PR.
 Once approved, you may merge your PR into main.
 - New versions will be tagged and released automatically.

 ## Getting help

-If at any point you need help, please reach out to the Warrant team via [Slack](https://join.slack.com/t/warrantcommunity/shared_invite/zt-12g84updv-5l1pktJf2bI5WIKN4_~f4w).
+If at any point you need help, please reach out to the Forge4Flow team via [Discord](https://discord.gg/8rgbCjFgNP).